THE MOST TRUSTED COPYCAT RECIPES

 Panda Express Firecracker Chicken Breast

 It’s not always on the menu at the huge Chinese take-out chain, but when this spicy special offering makes a limited-time-only appearance, I’m there.
-When it’s not on the menu, no problem, you can make my recipe for Panda Express Firecracker Chicken in no time.
+When it’s not on the menu, no problem, you can use my Panda Express Firecracker Chicken copycat recipe and make it at home in no time.

 This dish owes its great flavor to black bean paste, which is full of umami savoriness, just like soy sauce, so it enhances the taste of everything around it.
 You'll have a good laugh when you notice most recipes attempt to hack this dish with canned black beans.
 That's ridiculous, since black bean paste is a traditional Asian flavoring ingredient made with fermented soybeans, not with black beans like the kind you get in your burrito at Chipotle.